citp/privacy-policy-historical/t/to/tos/toshl.com.md

   * you cannot retrieve a lost password, you can only set a new one
 once you receive the reset e-mail
   * data is kept on secure servers in Germany
-  * only ThirdFrameStudios employees may access the data on the servers
+  * only Toshl Inc. employees may access the data on the servers

 How long do you keep the data?